History Alive presents San Diego's First School Teacher

 3205 Olive Street, Lemon Grove, CA 91945

-"History Alive," now in its 36th season, is suitable for ages 13 and over, and is free (though donations are appreciated).
+"History Alive" is free and suitable for ages 13 and over.
 Refreshments will follow the presentation.
 For more information, call (619) 460-4353.

 TOURS & EVENTS